codeclimate/codeclimate-rubocop/config/contents/style/class_and_module_children.md

-This cop checks the style of children definitions at classes and modules.
+Checks the style of children definitions at classes and modules.
 Basically there are two different styles:

 ### Safety: